Real World History

 Bringing History to Life

-The only credit-bearing course available to all public, public charter, and independent school students in Washington, DC, Real World History teaches history through inquiry, equipping students with crucial skills that prepare them to thrive in our complex world.
+The only credit-bearing course available to all public, public charter, and independent high school students in Washington, DC, Real World History teaches history through inquiry, equipping students with crucial skills that prepare them to thrive in our complex world.

 First Semester: Building the Skills of a Historian